8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 3 - The Far-flung East Fjords

-Today, you can take a boat tour into the lagoon to immerse yourself amongst the icebergs.
+Today, you can take a boat tour into the lagoon to immerse yourself in the icebergs.

-At the end of the day, you’ll reach the largest town in the east, Egilsstadir, and retire for the night.
+At the end of the day, you’ll stay in East Iceland and retire for the night.

 Read more